My dream library

 Well, as an artist, I prefer to describe with pictures, so I think the ones I chose give you a fair idea.

-I would also like to add that even though I payed the game as I was invited to, I live in a small house, with not too much room for many books, and I’m very happy with what I have.
-I have fun meeting all the authors I want in my public library and I regularly go meet them there and then invite a few at a time to spend some time with me in my house.
-Then I walk them back to the public library where they can meet other readers;-)
+I would also like to add that even though I played the game as I was invited to, I live in a small house, with not too much room for many books, and I’m very happy with what I have.
+I have fun meeting all the authors I want in my public library.

 And finally, I’m going to tag 4 book bloggers: Lucy at The Fictional 100, Chris at WildmooBooks, Deb at Readerbuzz, and Lesley at Under My Apple Tree.